chef/chef-web-docs/content/partials.md

 title = "Partials"
 gh_repo = "chef-web-docs"

+product = ["client", "workstation"]

 [menu]
   [menu.infra]
     title = "Partials"
     identifier = "chef_infra/resources/custom_resources/partials"
     parent = "chef_infra/resources/custom_resources"
-    weight = 20
+    weight = 40
 +++

 [InfoQ article](https://www.infoq.com/news/2020/05/chef-infra-16/)

 Resource partials are a way of allowing resources to share common code.
 We recommend using partials any time you need to share code across three or more resources.

-If you have three resources all which require the proprties, `user` and `group` to be set.
+If you have three resources all which require the properties, `user` and `group` to be set.
 Instead of writing those property definitions in each of those files, you can write the property definition in one file and include it in the three resources.

 The `use` method works similarly to the Ruby `require_relative` command.